Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Apr, 2022: I have been elevated to the IEEE Senior Member.
 *  Apr, 2022: CFP - Special Issue on: [“Enabling Technologies for Zero-Emission Road Vehicles”](https://www.inderscience.com/info/ingeneral/cfp.php?id=5563), International Journal of Powertrains.
 *  Apr, 2022: [One conference paper](https://arxiv.org/abs/2204.10393#) has been accepted by the 8th International Conference on Higher Education Advanced (HEAd'22).
 *  Mar, 2022: We have a 3-month scholarship to support a DCU student travelling to TU Berlin this summer, details of the project can be found [here](https://events.tu-berlin.de/de/events/f02f7d8a-1744-4749-836a-f17c8ab15b63/apply).
 Reach out to me if you are interested.
 DDL: 17th of April.